 There are many Bible verses about fear and anxiety, verses through which God ministers to our hearts and our souls.
 He loves us and would take the weight off of us as we give it over to Him.

-Here they are.
+Here are 10 verses.
 Read them.
 Pray them.
 Meditate on them.
 Your heart will grow lighter.
 We do this often in my house!

 The Peace of Christ be with you.